joarreola/ETAMessages/README.md

       packet.
     - Update to not call Users.getName().
     - Remove pre-comments code.
+    - Change class name to GPSLocationAdapter.

+  - ETANotifications.swift - New File
+    Configure, register, and schedule local notifications.

+  - LocalNotificationDelegate.swift - New file.
+    Responding to actionable notifications and receiving notifications while your app is in the foreground

   - MessagesViewController.swift
     Manages the UI implemented in IBACtion functions enable() and poll().